giuseppelazzara98/Software-Engineering/code/server/README.md

-Run node server.js one time to create the db
+the db is already defined empty